Kasu724/dotfiles/README.md

 - `python3`
 - `xfsettingsd`
 - `xfce4-terminal`
+- `flameshot`
 - `pavucontrol`
 - `network-manager` tools such as `nm-connection-editor`
 - one lock command such as `betterlockscreen`, `i3lock-color`, `i3lock`, `slock`, or `xscreensaver-command`
 - Nerd Fonts, especially `JetBrainsMono Nerd Font` and `Symbols Nerd Font Mono`

-The current Rofi configs also reference the `Colloid` and `elementary-xfce` icon themes.

 ## Installation

-This repo is laid out to mirror `~/.config`, so symlinking works well.
+This repo is laid out to mirror `~/.config`, so symlinking is intended

 ```bash
 mkdir -p ~/.config ~/.local/share/fonts ~/Pictures